 The National Residence Hall Honorary is the only nationwide organization that exclusively recognizes leaders in the dorms; it is also considered the recognition branch of the National Association of College and University Residence Halls (NACURH), Inc. NRHH is the premiere honorary dedicated to recognizing the top 1% of leaders living in residence halls.
 NRHH’s outstanding leaders demonstrate excellence in scholastics, are role models of service, are bestowers of recognition, and are exercisers of leadership.
 Visit the National Residence Hall Honorary website for more information about the Omega Eta Lambda Chapter.

 Do you believe in taking care of the earth and its people?
 Are you interested in being a voice for change and progress?
 Join Eco-Reps to learn how you can make a difference.
-Meetings will be conducted virtually, via Zoom.
+Meetings are held every other Thursday from 7-8PM in El Portal.
 Eco-Reps can look forward to being a consistent voice for the environment in their dorm communities.
 Eco-Reps are the driving force behind our annual large-scale sustainability programming like Battle of the Utilities and RecycleMania; helping bring glory (and sometimes prizes) to your dorm.
-Eco-Reps also create one-of-a-kind programs to educate other dorm residents on sustainability, a task that will involve a lot of creativity during the pandemic.
+Eco-Reps also create one-of-a-kind programs to educate other dorm residents on sustainability.
 Eco-Reps is a great way to get involved, meet other people who care about sustainability, make connections and friendships outside of your dorm, and make a difference.
 So, whether you’re an expert or just have a budding interest, join us to advocate for sustainability in your building.

 What is ACT?
 ACT stands for Advocates Coming Together and started in Housing & Residential Life in the fall of 2008.
 ACT is comprised of a group of students who live in the University of Arizona dorms, and are passionate about working for inclusion and making change.
 ACT’s goals are to learn about and reflect on systems of oppression (ableism, cisgenderism, classism, heterosexism, racism, sexism, etc.) and address these issues at the University of Arizona.